ashki23/Linux-notes/Bootable_Windows.md

 # Make a bootable Windows 10 USB
 *[Ashkan Mirzaee](https://ashki23.github.io/index.html) - November 2019*

-To create a Windows bootable USB follow the seteps:
+To create a Windows bootable USB, follow the seteps:
 1. Download [Windows 10 image](https://www.microsoft.com/en-us/software-download/windows10ISO)
 2. Use GParted to format the USB and create a NTFS partition
 3. Install WoeUSB by: